 Watching YouTube videos is a complex and potentially concerning experience for families.
-While kids want to watch videos for entertainment and education, it can be tough for parents to feel confident in what their children are actually watching because of unrated content, autoplay, and advertisements.
+It can be tough for parents to feel confident in what their children are actually watching because of unrated content, autoplay, and advertisements.

 At Common Sense Media, I explored how AI-powered video analysis could help families make more informed decisions about what their kids watch on YouTube.
-I designed and prototyped user-facing tools that translated LLM-based video analysis into clear, actionable pre-screening insights for parents.
-Through rapid prototyping and user research with families, I validated strong demand for an experience that flags potentially concerning moments before a video is watched.
-This work directly shaped the UI, UX, and core capabilities of a beta product now being rolled out by the Common Sense team.
+Through rapid prototyping, user research with families, and frontend development, I developed a product concept that previews concerning moments of a video with high level summaries and recommendations.
+This work laid the foundation for a beta product launch and a potential third-party integration that could reach 6 million families worldwide.

 Role